Wajahat-Mirza/Linear_Algebra_Project/README.md

 5. Matrix Multiplication
 6. Solves system of Linear Equations

-To compute the program, run main.py file in your terminal.
+To execute the program, run main.py file in your terminal.

+Contributers:
+1. Wajahat Mirza (mwm356@nyu.edu)
+2. Henry Krukauskas (hk2883@nyu.edu)
+3. Paulé Kairyte (pk1837@nyu.edu)

+All of them are students of New York University Abu Dhabi and Shanghai.